GuidoBR/GuidoPercu.dev/content/library/how-to-think-like-a-roman-emperor.md

 I had the enriching experience of delving into "How to Think Like a Roman Emperor" alongside "Meditations" and a biography of Marcus Aurelius by Pierre Grimal, and the synergy among these works was truly remarkable.
 Each book complemented and enhanced the insights of the others, creating a holistic understanding of Marcus Aurelius and Stoic philosophy.
 I highly recommend this multidimensional approach, as tackling "Meditations" alone can prove challenging without the historical context.
 Donald Robertson's book serves as an invaluable companion, providing a nuanced perspective that enriches the reading of Aurelius' meditative reflections.
 Engaging with these works together offers a more comprehensive and rewarding experience, bridging the gap between our contemporary world and the profound wisdom of ancient Stoicism.

-## What is stoicism and it's history
+## What is Stoicism and its historical background?

 ![](/images/rome.jpg)